bit-broker/website/content/en/docs/contributor/records.md

 Care should be taken to ensure that the session ID (`sid`) used to post updates is the ID which was returned in the last call to [open a session](#opening-a-session).
 If you send an old, invalid or mismatched session ID, it will result in an `HTTP/1.1 403 Forbidden` response.
 This will have no impact on any existing open session.
 {{% /alert %}}

 In the example above, we upsert an empty array - this is obviously not useful.
-Lets now look in detail about how records are inserted, update and deleted using this API call.
+Let's now look in detail about how records are inserted, update and deleted using this API call.

 ##### Upserting records